korntewin/korntewin/README.md

-### Hello there 👋

-Welcome to my GitHub! 🙏 I’m Korn, a Software Engineer at Siam Commercial Bank (SCB), where I specialize in Big Data & Machine Learning.
-I transform multi-TB datasets into streamlined pipelines with Rust 🦀 & Python 🐍, then automate deployments with CI/CD ♾️ across cloud platforms (AWS EKS, Azure AKS, GCP).
+Welcome to my GitHub profile! 🙏 I’m Korn, a Software Engineer specialized in Big Data & Machine Learning.
+I have an experience processing big data of multi-TB datasets with **Pyspark**, Full-Stack development with **Next.js**, **🦀  Rust**, and **🐍 Python**, automate deployments with CI/CD across cloud platforms (AWS EKS, Azure AKS, GCP).

 ### What I’m up to:
 - 🛠 **Fullstack**: APIs with FastAPI & Actix-web, UIs with Next.js & React.